KK4ito/happyflowers/rpi/README.md

 - Create the database.
 Navigate to the `rpi` folder and run `sqlite3 happyflowers.db`.
 - Create the necessary tables using `.read happyflowers.sql`.
-- Insert data for application settings: `INSERT INTO settings (name, upper, lower, interval) VALUES ("...", 80, 40, 60);`
+- Insert data for application settings: `INSERT INTO settings (name, upper, lower, interval, busy) VALUES ("...", 80, 40, 60, 0);`

 ## Configuration